vlayer-xyz/vlayer/rust/mpt/docs/node.md

 ```
 ## Tests

-There are unit tests for specific functions of specific structs and four [e2e tests](./tests/):
+Unit tests exist for functions of the specific structs.

+There are also four [e2e tests](../tests/):
 * Testing that our implementation produces the same roots as `alloy_trie`
 * Verifying that we can parse the results of `eth_getProof`
 * Ensuring that after inserting a large number of elements into the MPT, we can later retrieve them using the get method, even when the structure becomes complex